BioBoost/object-oriented-programming-using-java/assignments/week_7.md

 [include](code/HangmanTheGame/src/hangmanthegame/HangmanTheGame.java)

 Try to place separate functionality into separate methods if possible.
+You can change the existing code as much as you want.
+Show me some creativity.

 ## Assignment - Stats and Layout